DeltaWing: ZEOD RC lawsuit

-A lawsuit was filed on November 22, 2013, by the DeltaWing consortium (Don Panoz, Chip Ganassi) against the former designer of the DeltaWing, Ben Bowlby and former engine-supplier Nissan for “damages and injunctive relief arising out of theft of confidential and proprietary information, misappropriation of trade secrets, breach of contracts, unjust enrichment, fraud, and negligent misrepresentation.
+A lawsuit was filed on November 22, 2013, by the DeltaWing consortium (Don Panoz, Chip Ganassi) against the former designer of the DeltaWing, Ben Bowlby, and former engine-supplier Nissan for “damages and injunctive relief arising out of theft of confidential and proprietary information, misappropriation of trade secrets, breach of contracts, unjust enrichment, fraud, and negligent misrepresentation.
 The lawsuit, arising from the similarly designed and technologically derived Nissan ZEOD RC and BladeGlider concept car, was settled out of court for confidential terms in March 2016.

 Design

 The DeltaWing was designed to reduce aerodynamic drag dramatically, to allow a marginally faster straight and corner speed than a 2009–2011 Dallara IndyCar on both ovals and road/street courses with half as much weight, engine power and fuel consumption.
 As the name suggests, it has a delta wing shape, with an unusually narrow 2.0 ft front track and a more traditional 1.7 m rear track.
 The car lacks any front or rear wings – downforce comes from the underbody.
 In 2012, the engine was a four-cylinder turbocharged direct injection 300 bhp unit assembled by Ray Mallock Engineering with largely Chevrolet parts.
-The model to run at Le Mans had a 40 L fuel tank, bespoke BBS 15 in wheels and Michelin tyres, a weight of 475 kg, a power-to-weight ratio of 631 brake horsepower per ton, and a drag coefficient of 0.35.
+The model to run at Le Mans had a 40 L fuel tank, bespoke BBS 15 in wheels and Michelin tyres, a weight of 475 kg, a power-to-weight ratio of 631 horsepower (464 kW) per ton, and a drag coefficient of 0.35.

 The braking system weighs 29.2 lb, about half the normal weight for a race car.
 Also unique compared to other race cars is that 72.5 percent of the mass and 76 percent of the downforce is at the rear.
-It has a moveable Gurney flap, normally not allowed but can be used by experimental vehicles.
+It has a moveable Gurney flap, which is normally not allowed but is permitted for experimental vehicles.

 Coupe model

 In 2013, a coupe variant of the DeltaWing was unveiled at the 12 Hours of Sebring race and made its race debut at the 2013 American Le Mans Series round at Austin in September.

 The redesign was intended to bring the DeltaWing in line with Le Mans Prototype P1 regulations, and to minimize the chance of the driver's head being hit in the event of an accident.
-There are also several other changes to the design: including the adoption of a purposebuilt monocoque (rather than the Aston Martin derived one used on the previous car), and addition of a roof mounted air intake.
+There are also several other changes to the design: including the adoption of a purpose-built monocoque (rather than the Aston Martin derived one used on the previous car), and addition of a roof mounted air intake.
 The car was first tested in September 2013.
 The new closed top chassis was given the designation DWC13 as opposed to the open top DWC12 used previously, although some unofficial sources still refer to the coupe as DWC12.